 - Fresh stroopwafels- seriously, these are insanely good and not to be missed

 - A chocolate shop with regularly scheduled presentations about the chocolate-making process

 - Trails that wind through the windmills (rent a bike if you’re in the mood to explore)

 - A clog museum, detailing the history of the famed wooden shoe

 Entrance is free to get into Zaanse-Schans, but some of the windmills charge a small admission fee if you want to walk inside- one of them lets you climb to the top and offerings a platform with picture-perfect views of the area.

-When I visited, I took a bus from Centraal Station in Amsterdam, it’s about ~30-40 minutes each way unless you’re able to catch the express bus out there (891), which takes ~20 minutes.
+When I visited, I took a bus (391) from Centraal Station in Amsterdam, it’s about ~30-40 minutes each way unless you’re able to catch the express bus out there (891), which takes ~20 minutes.
 If you’re traveling by bus, confirm which bus you need to take with an attendee at the station.
 When I visited, it was 5€ each way- tickets are purchased from your bus driver.
 The bus platform is in the back of Central Station, and super easy to navigate- the electronic displays make it simple to identify which bus you need to take.